 Peace of Mind DNA Paternity Test

-If you do not need a legal paternity test.
-Peace of mind home DNA test kit may be a better option?
-Learn more about our peace of mind paternity test kits here.
+If you do not need a legal DNA paternity test.
+A peace of mind home DNA test kit may be a better option.
+Learn more about our Home paternity test kits here.

 How to schedule an appointment?

 Scheduling an appointment is simple.
 Call 877-680-5800 to coordinate an appointment and allow one of IDTO DNA Relationship Test Consultants to assist you today.
 Our network has access to well over 1500 plus DNA sample collection facilities in just about every major city nationwide.
 We work with you in locating the closest sample collection facility to ensure an easy and smooth process.

 – Fast, Accurate & Affordable DNA results in 1 to 3 business days.

 – Professional DNA Sample Collection Technicians with over 16 plus years experience.

 – Easy appointment set-up

 – Results are recognized by the USCIS, Embassies, Passport Agencies, and Family Court.

 – Facilities that we partner with are accredited by the AABB to conduct Immigration and legal chain of custody testing.